usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 Tenable.ad
 ^^^^^^^^^^

 Tenable.ad is a software solution that helps organizations harden their AD by finding and fixing AD weaknesses and vulnerabilities before attacks happen.
-Tenable.ad Indicators of Exposure discover and prioritize weaknesses within existing AD domains and reduce exposure by following Tenable.ad step-by-step remediation guidance.
+Tenable.ad Indicators of Exposure discover and prioritize weaknesses within existing AD domains and reduce exposure by following Tenable.ad step-by-step remediation guidelines.
 Tenable.ad keeps an AD in this hardened state by continuously monitoring and alerting in real time of any new misconfigurations, while Tenable.ad Indicators of Attacks enable detection and response to AD attacks in real time.
 In addition, Tenable.ad tracks and records all changes to an AD, helping show the link between AD changes and malicious actions.
 Tenable.ad can send alerts using email or through an existing SIEM solution.

 Trellix
 ~~~~~~~

 Trellix is redefining the future of cybersecurity.
 The company's open and native XDR platform helps organizations confronted by today's most advanced threats gain confidence in the protection and resilience of their operations.
 Trellix's security experts, along with an extensive partner ecosystem, accelerate technology innovation through ML and automation to empower customers.
-See more at https://trellix.com/.
+See more at the `Trellix website <https://trellix.com/>`__.
 Trellix solutions can play a pivotal role in assisting organizations in meeting their zero trust outcomes through Trellix's extensive portfolio of enforcement points and ability to quickly quantify risk and orchestrate responses.

 Trellix offers a comprehensive portfolio of tools that align with zero trust objectives and outcomes.
 The following subsections discuss the tools from the portfolio currently being included in this NCCoE effort.